aidanMckendry1/AlbumOfTheDay/README.md

 # AlbumOfTheDay
-Simple application picking for randomly picking an album of the day using Spring, Java, React and MongoDB
+Simple application picking for randomly picking an album of the day using Spring, Java, React and SQL

 While completing this project I followed the following tutorials: https://www.youtube.com/watch?v=O_XL9oQ1_To&ab_channel=CodeWithArjun